Install Apache, MariaDB, PHP (LAMP stack) in Ubuntu 18.04 LTS Server

 To install Apache web server, run the following command from the Terminal:

-If you are see a screen something like below.
-You are good to go.
+If you are see a screen something like above, you are good to go.
 Apache server is working!

 2. Install MariaDB

 MariaDB is the drop-in replacement of MySQL database server.

 To install it, run:

 The version of MariaDB in the Ubuntu official repositories might be outdated.
 If you want to install a latest MariaDB, add the MariaDB official repository for Ubuntu and install it as shown below.

 First, add MariaDB repository and import the key as shown below.

 $ sudo apt-get install software-properties-common $ sudo apt-key adv --recv-keys --keyserver hkp://keyserver.ubuntu.com:80 0xF1656F24C74CD1D8 $ sudo add-apt-repository 'deb [arch=amd64,arm64,ppc64el] http://sgp1.mirrors.digitalocean.com/mariadb/repo/10.3/ubuntu bionic main'

 After adding the repository, run the following commands to install MariaDB.